Definition of a paralegal

 All of that implies a pretty high level of service expectation!

 Of course, paralegals are not solicitors, and should not be equated with them.
 What tends to happen in practice is that paralegals specialise in a particular area, become an expert in it through prolonged work experience and then set up their own business exploiting that expertise.
 The key point here is that they have already gained that expertise and experience – they’re not purporting to provide legal advice having just done a law degree or even a practice and procedure course.

-Part of the reason why specialisation is a good risk-management tool is that when you know an area you also get to know the peripheral issues that crop up and which you need to watch out for.
+Part of the reason why specialisation is a good risk-management tool is that when you know an area, you also get to know the peripheral issues that crop up and which of these you need to watch out for.
 By way of example, paralegals can do non-contentious (i.e. non-court-related) timeshare work.
 But anyone doing timeshare work would need to know a lot more than just the practice and procedure of conducting a timeshare.
 To give their client a proper level of service they would need to know many peripheral areas of law, constitutional, jurisdictional, contract, etc

 Paralegals are required to give just consideration to the issues and be able to outsource if required.